open-policy-agent/gatekeeper/website/docs/gator.md

 An error during evaluation, for example a failure to read a file, will result in a `1` exit status with an error message printed to stderr.

-Unfulfilled requirements will generate a `1` exit status as well, and the unfulfilled requirements per template will be printed to stdout.
+Unfulfilled requirements will generate a `1` exit status as well, and the unfulfilled requirements per template will be printed to stderr.

 ## Bundling Policy into OCI Artifacts